Pleochism/pylor/DOCS.md

 ------------------------------------------------------------------------

-It can be seen that middlewares can be chained as needed to enable/disable effects on child nodes.
+Middlewares can be chained as needed to enable/disable effects on child nodes.
 Generally, for example, SSL should be enabled at the top level and disabled on a per-endpoint basis as required.

 > **note**
 >
-> The Pylor `any` middleware is automatically set up by Pylor for each
+> The `any` middleware is automatically set up by Pylor for each
 > API call.
 It is applied before the user-defined middlewares, allow you
 > to override those permissions if needed, and will merge with other
 > `any` calls as normal.
 See the next section for more information.